Dairy Free Peach Cobbler

 - Round cake pan or another baking dish.

-In a small bowl, combine the sliced peaches, pecans, sugar and corn starch.
-Let sit together while the cobbler topping is made.
-This step helps them to release their juices.
+Make the filling.
+Combine the sliced peaches, pecans, sugar and corn starch in a small bowl.
+Let them sit together while you assemble the cobbler topping.
+This sitting time helps the peaches release their juices.

-In a larger bowl, combine the flour, rolled oats, pecans, sugar and baking powder.
-Stir until combined.
+Make the cobbler topping.
+Measure the dry ingredients — flour, rolled oats, pecans, sugar and baking powder into a large bowl.
+Stir or whisk until combined.

-In a smaller bowl, stir together the coconut oil, egg and non-dairy milk.
+In a smaller bowl, stir together the wet ingredients.
+(This includes the liquid coconut oil, egg and non-dairy milk.)

-Pour this mixture directly onto the dry topping ingredients, and use a fork to mix until just combined.
+Finish the cobbler topping.
+Pour the wet ingredients on top of the dry topping ingredients.
+Use a fork to mix until just combined.

-Transfer the peach mixture to the prepared baking dish.
+Pour the peach mixture into the prepared baking dish.

-Serve warm with dairy-free ice cream and a sprinkle of ground cinnamon, and enjoy.
+Serve warm.
+We love this with dairy-free ice cream and a sprinkle of ground cinnamon.
+Enjoy!

 Summertime is the time for cobbler.